scorpido74/azure-docs.nl-nl/articles/media-services/previous/scenarios-and-availability.md

 #### <a name="availability"></a>Beschikbaarheid

-Gebruik [Azure Products by Region](https://azure.microsoft.com/global-infrastructure/services/?products=media-services&regions=all) om te bepalen of Media Services beschikbaar is in een specifiek datacenter.
+Gebruik [Azure-producten per regio](https://azure.microsoft.com/global-infrastructure/services/?products=media-services&regions=all) om te bepalen of Media Services beschikbaar is in een specifiek Data Center.

 ### <a name="streaming-endpoints"></a>Streaming-eindpunten